 - 66. The southern half of the parish contains a range of habitats that are important for wildlife.
 Although there are no statutory designated sites within the parish, there are several designations within close proximity.
 This includes the Broads Special Area of Conservation (SAC), Ramsar and Special Protection Area (SPA), and Sites of Special Scientific Interest (SSSI).
 These are identified as ecologically important habitat types and locations.
 The Priority Habitats identified along the southern edge of the parish, including grazing marshes and deciduous woodland, create buffers for the designated sites and enhance ecological connectivity, allowing wildlife to move.
-Wildlife present within the designated sites will also be present within the parish. - 67.
+Wildlife present within the designated sites will also be present within the parish.
+The establishment of Biodiversity Net Gain sites, to create enhanced areas of habitat within the parish, will be supported. - 67.
 There are two County Wildlife Sites within the parish, Witton Lane and Blackwater Carr, which was notified in 2024 and is identified in figure 10 as one of the key sites of ecological interest.
 The wildlife sites within and adjacent to the parish are shown on Figure 9.